- What is a short frenulum?

 The frenulum of the penis is the elastic fold of the skin that joins the underside of the glans (head of the penis) with the inner surface of the foreskin.
 Its function is to help the foreskin to contract over the glans.

-A short frenulum (also known as frenulum breve) is when the frenulum of the penis is so short that it restricts the movement that the foreskin can make – the frenulum should be long enough to allow the foreskin to restract smoothly, but a short frenulum often makes this impossible.
-This causes discomfort during sexual intercouse.
+A short frenulum (also known as frenulum breve) is when the frenulum of the penis is so short that it restricts the movement that the foreskin can make.
+The frenulum should be long enough to allow the foreskin to retract smoothly, but a short frenulum often makes this impossible.
+This causes discomfort during sexual intercourse.

 The main symptom is difficulty pulling back the foreskin, as well as pain and tension in the penis.
 This pain increases during sexual intercourse and can tear and cause bleeding because of the concentration of blood in the area.

 A short frenulum is often misdiagnosed as phimosis (where the foreskin is too tight to be pulled back), due to the common major symptom of being unable to retract the foreskin, but it is not the same disease.
 The doctor should perform a physical examination to assess the problem and the degree of it.

 If a short frenulum is impairing your ability to have sex, causing you pain or any other notable issues, it requires treatment.
 You should seek medical advice if you have any concerns about any of these issues.